PietroSabelli/W-DW-IBC/README.md

 # W-DW-IBC
+Agda code for the results presented in the talk
-On the relationship between well-founded sets and inductive generation of pointfree topology
+"On the relationship between well-founded sets and inductive generation of pointfree topology"